UM-Dearborn Styleguide

 • Advisor: In a break with AP Style, we spell “advisor” with an “o”

-• &: Don’t use unless part of an official name: AT&T
+• &: Don’t use unless part of an official name.
+AT&T, Johnson & Johnson

 • Familiar brands.
 Remember to capitalize familiar brands that serve as shorthands for a generic product category: Band-Aid, Kleenex.
-If possible, use the generic word: bandage, tissue
+If possible and logical, use the generic word: bandage, tissue

 • OK, OK'd, OK'ing, OKs.
 Don't use okay.
 OK?